 American Medical Association: Health Literacy: Learn more about health literacy through engaging case studies, valuable toolkits, patient safety monographs, patient tip cards, and much more.

 Guidelines for care of Lesbian, Gay, Bisexual, and Transgender Patients: Understand health care disparities that may affect lesbian, gay, bisexual, and transgender patient (LGBT) populations.
 Review these guidelines to learn how you can help create a welcoming clinical environment for your LGBT patients.

-Patient Health Care Preferences Questionnaire: NEW!
-Print and use this brief questionnaire, now available in English and Spanish, to gather patient details that may indicate a need for cultural sensitivity when providing care.
+Patient Health Care Preferences Questionnaire: Print and use this brief questionnaire, now available in English and Spanish, to gather patient details that may indicate a need for cultural sensitivity when providing care.
 As the population in the United States continues to diversify, it’s important to get a better understanding of culturally driven health care preferences.
 Cigna will not be collecting this data.
 It is meant to help you provide quality health care to all of your patients.

-Tips on Working with a Language Interpreter: NEW!
-Learn tips to help create an optimal experience with language interpreters and limited English proficiency patients.
+Tips on Working with a Language Interpreter: Learn tips to help create an optimal experience with language interpreters and limited English proficiency patients.